0xNitishh/QuadWorldVote/BOUNTY_COMPLIANCE.md

 ## Innovation

-QuadVote brings several innovations to the World App ecosystem:
+QuadWorldVote brings several innovations to the World App ecosystem:
 - **Quadratic Voting**: More democratic than simple voting
 - **Verifiable Results**: All data on-chain and verifiable
 - **Human Verification**: Prevents sybil attacks